hessM235/OctalConverter/README.md

 3. Type "java NumberConverter"
 4. Voila

-You will have to make sure your classpath is setup properly for both java and javac.
+You will have to make sure your classpath is setup properly for both java and javac -- if it isn't already.
 Please see: https://docs.oracle.com/javase/tutorial/essential/environment/paths.html